Cristiano Ronaldo is known for his million dollar twinkle toes, but in 2016 alone he generated $500 million in value for Nike.

 Here’s a sneak peek at the average rate for a sponsored Instagram post in each of these industries.

-[Pricing Factor 6] Quality of Photos
+[Pricing Factor 6] Quality of Photo and Video Content (and Stories)

 At its core, Instagram is a photo-sharing social network.